JoseManuelPedraja/-cffootballbypass-docker/README.md

 - [hayahora.futbol](https://hayahora.futbol) for maintaining the public feed
 - The Docker and Cloudflare communities
 - All contributors and bug reporters

 ---

-## ⚠️ Disclaimer

-This project is a **DNS automation tool**.

-**It does not modify, intercept, or redistribute copyrighted content.**

-Users are responsible for compliance with all applicable laws in their jurisdiction.

----